-Year Ended December 31, (in millions, except for percentages) 2022 2021 Change Income tax expense \$ (86.0) \$ (97.4) \$ (11.4) (12)% Effective income tax rate 21.6 % 21.6 %
+Year Ended December 31, (in millions, except for percentages) 2022 2021 Income tax expense \$ (86.0) \$ (97.4) \$ (11.4) (12)% Effective income tax rate 21.6 %) 21.6 %

 Our effective income tax rates for the years ended December 31, 2022 and 2021 were impacted by discrete tax items, which lowered the effective income tax rate in each period.
 For the year ended December 31, 2022, our effective income tax rate was primarily impacted by a non-recurring benefit related to the finalization of U.S. and foreign tax audits, a non-recurring benefit related to a decrease in accrued foreign withholding taxes and a non-recurring benefit related to a foreign currency loss resulting from an intercompany transaction.
-For the year ended December 31, 2021, our effective income tax rate was primarily impacted by a decrease in accrued foreign withholding taxes and a non-recurring benefit related to a non-recurring benefit related to a decrease in accrued by a decrease in accrued foreign withholding taxes and a non-recurring benefit related to common stock benefits.
+For the year ended December 31, 2021, our effective income tax rate was primarily impacted by a decrease in accrued foreign withholding taxes and a non-recurring benefit related to common stock benefits.